clevelandjosh/DummyDataMiddleware/README.md

 ## There are three phases to the scripts.
 ### 1. Create the test environment
- 1a.
-Create users Alice and Bob (Alice is the file owner, Bob will be the bad guy later) 1b.
+ a.
+Create users Alice and Bob (Alice is the file owner, Bob will be the bad guy later)
+ b.
 Create Alice's files and directories
- 1c.
+ c.
 Set the permissions on the files

 ### 2. Have Bob take a whack at the files
- 2a.
+ a.
 Bob will first try to modify each of the files created.
-He will first try to write to each file 2b.
+He will first try to write to each file
+ b.
 Bob will try to delete each file

 ### 3. Verify the results
- 3a. record the output.
+ a. record the output.

 ## As an example
 ### Note the sticky bit is ON for the /tmp directory